Quills Quotes & Notes: An article about Daniel Bolshoy - guitarist

 It's not hard to tell that Daniel loves to share his talent and knowledge.
 “I love to talk with the audience.
 I think it's part of the concert – a way to introduce the instrument.
 My goal is to introduce the guitar to people who have not heard it before.
 Myself I have three guitars.
 Sometimes they are friends, when things go well.
 Sometimes we are not on good terms.
 One guitar is built by a maker from Tatlayoko BC.
 It may only be one year old but it has small parts on it made from 10-million-year-old mammoth tusk – older than any ancient instrument!”

-Besides introducing the guitar he likes to tell stories and jokes about the pieces and the composers, to make them less foreign.
+Besides introducing the guitar he likes to tell stories and jokes about the pieces and the composers.
 “It breaks the formal recital into an informal chat.”

 Through ArtStarts in British Columbia, Daniel was able to tour schools throughout the province, and this year he is touring the country with Jeunesse Musicales Canada out of Montreal.
 “I get a good sense of the population that way.
 Of course, the big hope is that the young people I see now will go to classical concerts later.
 No one says you have to be old to like classical music.
 I come from a school where young people were really passionate about it.
 They were still kids – there was nothing different about them – they just liked classical music.”

-Daniel's passion for reaching the young even extends to giving advice through his web site.
+Daniel is passionate about reaching the young.
 “I tell kids that if you really want to do this, it is possible.
 Go for it!
 It's amazing how many doors will open.”

 When he's not performing or teaching Daniel is getting to know his new home, Montreal.
 “I try to be with people because so much of what I do is solitary.
 And Montreal is so into food.”
 His favourite food?
 “When I come to Vancouver I try to fill up on Sushi; there's something very artistic about it.
 But I also like to eat a good steak!”